GlassFrog/glassfrog-api/README.md

 * 403 - Unauthorized:  Your API key is good but your user account doesn't have permission to perform the specified action.
 * 404 - Not Found: Couldn't find a resource you requested, or invalid URL
 * 422 - Unprocessable Entity: There was a problem with the data you provided, either we couldn't parse it or it specified an invalid state.
-* 500 - Server Error: Sad Frog
+* 500 - Server Error: Unhandled exception

 Help us make it better
 -----------------------

 Please tell us how we can make the API better.
-If you have a specific feature request or if you found a bug, please email glassfrog-API@holacracyone.com
+If you have a specific feature request or if you found a bug, please email glassfrog-api@holacracyone.com